My Garden Zone Is

 The bright and pleasing yellow daylily is a versatile and hardy perennial, able to thrive in various conditions of soil and sunlight with very little care.
 The showy yellow daylily's scientific name is Hemerocallis.
 It blooms cheerfully from late spring until autumn.
 The daylily is so named because each of its lovely flowers lasts only one day.
 However, every clump of daylily plants presents many stalks, and each of the stalks boasts many flower buds.
-This means that the daylily will flower in an almost kaleidoscopic fashion, changing each night over a period of several weeks.
+It means that the daylily will flower in an almost kaleidoscopic fashion, changing each night over several weeks.

 Yellow trillium's bright yellow petals bloom against a graceful silver-green backdrop.
 The flowers of this stunning perennial carry a lemony fragrance as they rise upward from the center of each mottled green leaflike stem.
 Trillium luteum, as it is known scientifically, is a favorite woodland wildflower native to the American South.
-The lovely petals, sepals, and leaves of this rhizomatous herb are always found in groups of three.
+The lovely petals, sepals, and leaves of this rhizomatous herb are always found in three groups.
 Yellow trillium flourishes in half-sun, half-shade, blooms in mid to late spring, and grows up to 14 inches tall and up to a foot wide.

 Red trillium's single crimson flower has three curved maroon petals, nodding up to four inches above its elegant whorl of broad leaves.
 The reddish-brown petals wither after two or three weeks, leaving behind a berry-like fruit.
 Red trillium, a perennial native to North American woodlands, thrives in shady spots and will grow up to 14 inches tall and a foot wide.
 Its scientific name is Trillium erectum, but red trillium is known colloquially as Stinking Benjamin due to its unpleasant odor at close range.

 Sun perennials do exceptionally well when planted in areas of direct sunlight.
 They are vibrant and full of color plus return every year.
 Unlike annual plants, they are constant summer bloomers that don't ever need to be taken up for harsh winter weather.